-The DMC-30000 has 4-bit uncommitted digital outputs output port.
-Each bit may be set and cleared with the software instructions SB (Set Bit) and CB (Clear Bit), or OB (define output bit).
+The DMC-40x0 has an 8-bit uncommitted output port and an additional 32 I/O which may be configured as inputs or outputs with the CO command for controlling external events.
+The DMC-4050 through DMC-4080 has an additional 8 outputs.
+Each bit on the output port may be set and cleared with the software instructions SB (Set Bit) and CB (Clear Bit), or OB (define output bit).